094459/newsletter-oss-projects/README.md

 [db-top-monitoring](https://aws-oss.beachgeek.co.uk/3ph)  is lightweight application to perform realtime monitoring for AWS Database Resources.
 Based on same simplicity concept of Unix top utility, provide quick and fast view of database performance, just all in one screen.
 The README is very details and comprehensive, so if you are doing any sort of work with databases, and need to understand the performance characteristics, this is a project you should explore. (#191)

+**dynamodb-parallel-scan**

+[dynamodb-parallel-scan](https://aws-oss.beachgeek.co.uk/47l) is a new node library from shelfio that looks to speed up scanning your DynamoDB tables, through parallelism.
+Vlad Holubiev has put together a blog post, [How to Scan a 23 GB DynamoDB Table in One Minute](https://aws-oss.beachgeek.co.uk/47m) where he shares more details on how this library works, how to get started, as well as some benchmarks he has done.

 **glide-for-redis**

 [glide-for-redis](https://aws-oss.beachgeek.co.uk/3l2) or General Language Independent Driver for the Enterprise (GLIDE) for Redis (mayeb GLIDER would have been cooler :-) is a new open source client for Redis that works with any Redis distribution that adheres to the Redis Serialization Protocol (RESP) specification.
 The client is optimised for security, performance, minimal downtime, and observability, and comes pre-configured with best practices learned from over a decade of operating Redis-compatible services used by hundreds of thousands of customers. (#185)